We recently fielded this question from a church administrator in Virginia:

 Churches typically face this question in January, but also may encounter it throughout the year if they issue regular quarterly giving statements.

 We did some research on this administrator's question.
-Attorney Frank Sommerville, an Editorial Advisor for Christianity Today's Church Law & Tax Group, provides this response:
+Attorney Frank Sommerville, an editorial advisor for Church Law & Tax, provides this response:

 No law requires the church to issue the donor a receipt.
 The receipt is issued as a courtesy to the donor to allow them to deduct their contributions.
 If the church issues a receipt, it should meet all the tax requirements to allow the donor to deduct the contribution.